Alberta Highway 12

-Alberta Provincial Highway No. 12, commonly referred to as Highway 12, is an east-west highway through central Alberta.
+Highway 12 is an east-west highway through central Alberta.
 It runs from Highway 22, through Lacombe and Stettler, to the Alberta-Saskatchewan border.
 It generally runs parallel to Highway 13 to the north.
 Highway 12 is about 364 km long.

 Route description

 Highway 12 begins at Highway 22, approximately 10 km north of Rocky Mountain House, and travels due east to Bentley where it intersects Highway 20.
 It continues along the south of Gull Lake and the summer village of Gull Lake, before intersecting Highway 2 (Queen Elizabeth II Highway).
 East of Highway 2, it passes through the city of Lacombe as 50 Avenue before continues east past the village of Clive.
 At the intersection of Highway 50 near Tees, Highway 12 turns southeast, passing through the village of Alix and shares a short concurrency with Highway 21, before turning east at Highway 11 near Nevis.
 It passes through Erskine before it enters Stettler and intersects Highway 56.
 East of Stettler, it passes Botha, Gadsby, and Halkirk before turning southeast.
 It passes through Castor, intersects Highway 36 (Veterans Memorial Highway), and passes through Fleet, Coronation, Throne, and Veteran.
 It shares a 18 km concurrency with Highway 41 (Buffalo Trail) between Consort and Monitor before continuing past Kirriemuir and Altario, finally reaching the Saskatchewan border near Compeer where it continues as Saskatchewan Highway 51.